Policy on Unrecognized Organizations

 - Absolutely no one is permitted on the Coop roof or on the roof of any other University building.
 A pulley system is located in the middle of the Coop to assist in getting sheets up.

 - Non-Colgate Advertising (groups not affiliated with the University, non-credit card companies)

-- All groups interested in advertising on campus must get approval through the Director of the Center for Leadership & Student Involvement.
+- All groups interested in advertising on campus must get approval through the Director of the Office of Student Involvement.